 Speaking of size, Big 4 accounting firms (E&Y, Deloitte, KPMG, PwC) are also the biggest consultancies.
 However, size alone cannot tell the whole story because those firms also do a lot of other services.

-But when it comes to the elite nature or prestige, no companies come even close to the Big 3 MBB: McKinsey, BCG, and Bain.
+The most elite and prestigious management consulting firms in the world are the Big Three: McKinsey, Boston Consulting Group, and Bain (MBB).
 These three companies charge significantly higher than others and they also pay their employees a lot more generously.

 In the industry, if one says he/she is with McKinsey, everybody immediately pays respect, admiration, and (in some cases) jealousy.